Pharmacor Gabapentin Tablets

 Tell your doctor if, for any reason, you have not taken PHARMACOR GABAPENTIN exactly as prescribed.
 Otherwise, your doctor may change your treatment unnecessarily.

-If you become pregnant while taking PHARMACOR GABAPENTIN, tell your doctor.
+If you become pregnant while taking PHARMACOR GABAPENTIN, tell your doctor immediately.

 Things you must not do